meizabel/documentation/contribute/index.md

 ## Spine Documentation

 This documentation is built using [GitBook](https://www.gitbook.com/).
-If you’d like to help us improving the [Documentation](https://github.com/SpineEventEngine/documentation), you can do it in few ways.
+If you’d like to help us to improve the [Documentation](https://github.com/SpineEventEngine/documentation), you can do it in few ways.

 ###Leave a Comment
 If you’d like to suggest a better definition or comment something — it’s easy through GitBook “Discussions”.